Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Sanofi Winthrop Industrie, 82 avenue Raspail, 94250 Gentilly, France

 The severity of breakthrough cases of subjects hospitalised for MA RSV LRTI was assessed.
 The percentage of subjects who required supplementary oxygen was 44.4% (4/9) vs. 81.0% (17/21), subjects who required continuous positive airway pressure [CPAP]/high flow nasal cannula [HFNC] was 11.1% (1/9) vs. 23.8% (5/21), and 0% (0/9) vs. 28.6% (6/21) subjects were admitted to intensive care unit, for nirsevimab vs. placebo, respectively.

-The efficacy of nirsevimab in infants at higher risk for severe RSV disease is extrapolated from the efficacy of nirsevimab in D5290C00003 and MELODY based on pharmacokinetic exposure (see section 5.2).
-In MEDLEY, the incidence of MA RSV LRTI through 150 days post dose was 0.6% (4/616) in the nirsevimab group and 1.0% (3/309) in the palivizumab group.
+The efficacy of nirsevimab in infants at higher risk for severe RSV disease, including extremely preterm infants (GA <29 weeks) entering their first RSV season and children with chronic lung disease of prematurity or haemodynamically significant congenital heart disease ≤24 months of age entering their first or second RSV season, is established by extrapolation from the efficacy of nirsevimab in D5290C00003 and MELODY (Primary cohort) based on pharmacokinetic exposure (see section 5.2).
+In MEDLEY, the incidence of MA RSV LRTI through 150 days post dose was 0.6% (4/616) in the nirsevimab group and 1.0% (3/309) in the palivizumab group in the first RSV season.
+There were no cases of MA RSV LRTI through 150 days post dose in the second RSV season.

-Based on clinical and pharmacokinetic data, the duration of protection afforded by nirsevimab is at least 5 months.
+Based on clinical and pharmacokinetic data, the duration of protection afforded by nirsevimab is at least 5 to 6 months.

 Nirsevimab is a human IgG1κ monoclonal antibody that is degraded by proteolytic enzymes widely distributed in the body and not metabolised by hepatic enzymes.